 Anyone aged 20 to 50 years can and do marry, especially in forward-thinking societies.
 So couples of just about any age can be seen exchanging engagement rings.
 On the contrary, promise rings can be exchanged by young individuals, who are not old enough to get hitched or make a big commitment.
 They just wish to reveal their present relationship status by giving a preengagement ring.

 Students decide to give simple promise rings because they lack a job and do not have enough money to make a big purchase.
+However, it is possible to find an engagement rings on a budget.
+If you first filter your search according to budget limit, you can shop confidently knowing that even at a young age, you can buy your someone special a unique and beautiful diamond.

 Wearing The Rings